Now taking bets on that happening.

 While the window was being cut (another dirty job) the first of two loads of materials arrived.
 This load contained the steel I-beams and posts along with a number of the glulam beams.
 It also had one of the more overlooked pieces of the house, the nails.
 Two big heavy boxes of 8 and 16 penny nails.

 There will be another load dropped off today about 4pm.
 Then another load on Friday.
-The somewhat amazing thing is that the lower level needs to be framed out by then, so that there will be room to drop the Friday load which will be the trusses for the two wings off the prow section.
+The somewhat amazing thing is that the lower level needs to be framed out by then, so that there will be room to drop the Friday load which will be the trusses for

 I wish I could say things were going good for everyone building at AC, but one of our neighbors is having no luck.
 He is building a round house (Deltec?) and had his materials scheduled for delivery today, along with a week long visit by a construction engineer to help in the erection of the house by Randy Duggans one of the local framers.
 He found out that the foundation people had not gotten started on the laying of his block stem walls until yesterday, but then the truck delivering the house rolled off the side of the road one turn short of his parcel and has beginning to slide down the mountain.
 All we could do was offer that he drop by for a beer on Saturday night.
 I have to hand it to him he "appeared" to be a lot calmer then I would have been.